octo-technology/OpenTezos/docs/smartpy/introduction.md

 (attrData "nextPlayer")))))))
 ```

-The point behind this design is to be able to apply the same methodology of building this kind of simple S-expression for other languages and have something like SmartJS instead of SmartPy, etc.
+The point behind this design is to be able to apply the same methodology of building this kind of simple S-expression for other languages and have something like a SmartJS instead of SmartPy, etc.

 It can then be easily compiled into a single Michelson code file.
 This Michelson file is the smart contract that will be deployed on a Tezos network.

 In the rest of the module, we will see how to install SmartPy on his machine.
-But mainly, we will see how to use [the online editor](https://smartpy.io/ide) to start directly to code, test, and run his smart contract with SmartPy.
+But mainly, we will see how to use [the online editor](https://smartpy.io/ide) to directly start to code, test, and run his smart contract with SmartPy.
 The whole will be illustrated with an example of a raffle smart contract.

 ## References